ABOUT THIS PUBLICATION

 The Youth offenders chapter presents data relating to the characteristics of offenders aged 10–17 years.

-The Indigenous Status, selected states and territories chapter presents data relating to the Indigenous Status of offenders.
-Indigenous Status data are presented for New South Wales, Queensland, South Australia, the Northern Territory and the Australian Capital Territory (refer to paragraphs 27–30 of the Explanatory Notes).
+The Indigenous status, selected states and territories chapter presents data relating to the Indigenous status of offenders.
+Indigenous status data are presented for New South Wales, Queensland, South Australia, the Northern Territory and the Australian Capital Territory.

 The Police proceedings, selected states and territories chapter presents data on the number of separate occasions where an offender has had a legal action initiated against them during the reference period.
-Police proceedings data are presented for all states and territories except Western Australia (refer to paragraph 69 of the Explanatory Notes).
+Police proceedings data are presented for all states and territories except Western Australia.

 The Experimental Family and Domestic Violence statistics chapter presents experimental data on offenders of family and domestic violence related offences, as flagged by police or where the relationship of offender to victim falls within a specified family or domestic relationship.
-Data are presented for New South Wales, Victoria, Western Australia, Tasmania, the Northern Territory and the Australian Capital Territory (refer to paragraphs 31–42 of the Explanatory Notes).
+Data are presented for New South Wales, Victoria, Western Australia, Tasmania, the Northern Territory and the Australian Capital Territory.

 The Explanatory Notes provide detailed information on the data sources, scope, counting rules, data comparability and other technical matters associated with this publication.